 The average price of cell phone plans has been trending downward for over a decade1, but if you ask us, they’re still not cheap enough.
-While we can’t really do anything about the industry’s pricing trends, we can help you find an awesome (and awesomely cheap) unlimited plan.
+But certain carriers, like Mint Mobile for example, are offering some pretty amazingly cheap deals.

 We’ve highlighted the best of the cheapest cell phone plans for all kinds of users.
 That way, you can find a plan that’s perfect for you and your wallet.